code-pushup/cli/examples/plugins/src/benchmark-js/README.md

 ## Standalone helper

-The plugin also provides a helper function to execute a test suit.
+The plugin also provides a helper function to execute a test suite.

 ```ts
 import { SuiteConfig, runSuit } from './suite-helper.ts';